LA Opera declines details on Placido Domingo investigation

 SAN FRANCISCO (AP) — The Los Angeles Opera declined Friday to release any details of its promised investigation into allegations of sexual harassment against opera legend Placido Domingo, the company’s longtime general director, including whether it has already started.

-Hours after an Associated Press story was released Tuesday detailing the accusations, the LA Opera announced it would engage outside counsel to investigate the “concerning allegations.”
+Hours after an Associated Press story was released Tuesday detailing the accusations , the LA Opera announced it would engage outside counsel to investigate the “concerning allegations.”

 Three of the nine women who accused the 78-year-old singer of harassment and abuse of power described encounters they said took place while working with Domingo at the LA organization.